Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training

-\textbf{Data Mixing Agent significantly outperforms other methods in balanced performance across fields.} In Fig. \ref{tab:2D-main-results}, for the in-distribution LLaMA-3B-DCLM-100B target model, DataAgent$_{RL}$ outperforms the RegMix results on 7 out of 8 general benchmarks and all 4 math benchmarks.
+\textbf{Data Mixing Agent significantly outperforms other methods in balanced performance across fields.} In Table \ref{tab:2D-main-results-appn}, for the in-distribution LLaMA-DCLM target model, DataAgent$_{RL}$ outperforms the RegMix results on 7 out of 8 general benchmarks and all 4 math benchmarks.
 It achieves the best average performance 54.04\% and 33.02\% on general/math benchmarks, even outperforming the base model in general ability and the naively trained model on math reasoning.
 These results prove that DataAgent$_{RL}$ can effectively curate the data mixture to improve both general and math reasoning capabilities.
 With careful domain reweighting, increasing capability on the target field can further enhance performance on the source field.
-Overall, DataAgent$_{RL}$ achieves 47.03\% on average, surpassing RegMix by 3.02\% and the base model by 8.88\%.
+Overall, DataAgent$_{RL}$ achieves 47.03\% on average, surpassing RegMix by 3.02\%, DBL by 3.53\%, and the base model by 8.88\%.
 DataAgent$_{RL}$ also outperforms DataAgent$_{SFT}$ by a large margin of 2.08\%.
-This advantage shows that the empirical guidance presented in Algorithm \ref{algo:traj_sampling} is trivial compared to heuristics derived from the broader sampling of data mixing trajectories, proving reinforcement learning with CQL as a crucial step towards capable agents.
+This advantage shows that the empirical guidance presented in the trajectory sampling algorithm is trivial compared to heuristics derived from the broader sampling of data mixing trajectories, underscoring the importance of reinforcement learning with CQL as a crucial step towards capable agents.